elena-yustres/master-thesis-elena-yustres/README.md

 The following data sources were used in the analysis:

-- Air quality data for the City of Madrid Air Quality Monitoring Network (csv)
+- Air quality data for the Air Quality Monitoring Network of the City of Madrid with *hourly* frequency (csv)

-- Air quality data for the Community of Madrid Air Quality Monitoring Network, excluding the City of Madrid (csv)
+- Air quality data for the Air Quality Monitoring Network of the Community of Madrid, excluding the City of Madrid with *hourly* frequency (csv)

 - Data on air quality monitoring stations in the City of Madrid (csv)